-Following first-trimester abortion
+• Following first-trimester abortion

-Levonorgestrel/Ethinyl estradiol (Nordette) use may begin immediately.
+Levonorgestrel and Ethinyloestradiol use may begin immediately.
 Additional contraceptive measures are not needed.

-Postpartum
+• Postpartum

-Because the immediate postpartum period is associated with an increased risk of thromboembolism, Levonorgestrel/Ethinyl estradiol (Nordette) use should begin no sooner than the 28th postpartum day following either delivery in the nonlactating mother or second-trimester abortion.
-The woman should be advised to use a nonhormonal back-up method of birth control during the first 7 days of Levonorgestrel/Ethinyl estradiol (Nordette) use.
-However, if intercourse has already occurred, pregnancy must be ruled out before Levonorgestrel/Ethinyl estradiol (Nordette) use is begun; otherwise, the woman must wait until her first menstrual period before beginning of Levonorgestrel/Ethinyl estradiol (Nordette) use (see sections 4.4.
-Special Warnings and Precautions for Use and 4.6 Fertility, Pregnancy and Lactation).
+Because the immediate postpartum period is associated with an increased risk of thromboembolism, Levonorgestrel and Ethinyloestradiol use should begin no sooner than the 28th postpartum day following either delivery in a nonlactating woman or second-trimester abortion.
+The woman should be advised to use a nonhormonal back-up method of birth control during the first 7 days of Levonorgestrel and Ethinyloestradiol use.
+However, if intercourse has already occurred, pregnancy must be ruled out before Levonorgestrel and Ethinyloestradiol use is begun; otherwise, the woman must wait until her first menstrual period before beginning Levonorgestrel and Ethinyloestradiol use.
+See sections 4.4 Special Warnings and Precautions for Use and 4.6 Use in Special Population.